kgdunn/pid-book/least-squares-modelling/least-squares-model-analysis.rst

 	#.	"the :math:`R^2` value is really high, 90%, so this is a good model".
 	#.
 "Wow, that's a really low :math:`R^2`, this model can't be right - it's no good".

-How **good** a model is *for a particular purpose* is almost never related to the :math:`R^2` value.
+How **good**, or how suitable a model is *for a particular purpose* is almost never related to the :math:`R^2` value.
 The goodness of a model is better assessed by:

 - your engineering judgment: does the *interpretation* of model parameters make sense?
 - use testing data to verify the model's predictive performance,
-- using cross-validation tools (we will see this topic later on).
+- using cross-validation tools (we will see this topic later on) to see how well the model performs on new, unseen and unused testing data.

 We will see later on that :math:`R^2` can be arbitrarily increased by adding terms to the linear model, as we will see in the section on :ref:`multiple linear regression (MLR) <LS_multiple_X_MLR>`.
 So sometimes you will see the adjusted :math:`R^2` used to account for the :math:`k` terms used in the model: